objectionary/news.eolang.org/_posts/2023/01/2023-06-22-daily-auto-pull.md

 The process of creating a release of EO libraries consists of three main stages: releasing the EO library, publishing it on Maven Central and on the GitHub of this library in the `gh-pages` branch, and adding EO objects from the `gh-pages` branch of this library to [Objectionary Home](https://github.com/objectionary/home) repository.
 Until recently, the last stage was performed manually with the help of a script that added modified files by the library's URL, after which a pull request was created.
-And that consisted of following steps:
+And that stage consisted of the following steps:

 1.To create a pull request in `objectionary/home` by `pull.sh` script in a separate git branch (the name of the branch doesn't matter):
    ```shell
    ./pull.sh objectionary/eo
    ```
-This will update all `.eo` files in `gh-pages` from `objectionary/eo`.
-It will also change the corresponding versions of the eo objects (e.g. from the `+version` metadata) in the `objectionary/home` repository.
+This update all `.eo` files in `gh-pages` from `objectionary/eo`.
+It also changes the corresponding versions of the eo objects (e.g. from the `+version` metadata) in the `objectionary/home` repository.

 2.To check and to remove manually either unused or old files.
 Script didn't do it.